Times are changing… data is for everyone

 No matter if it’s a call for customer care, technical issues, or billing inquiries, every call going through your call center is rife with information.
 What kinds of calls are you getting the most?
 Is the manner in which the calls are handled losing you business?
 And who amongst your employees are making or breaking success in their conversations?
 With features like accurate transcription, call categorization, and complaint detection, you can develop a complete view of your customer interactions automatically and ensure agent QA.

 You can also expect to save a ton of time and resources with various automation tools.
-As mentioned above, automatic transcription will yield the complete conversation with a customer.
+As mentioned above, automatic transcription will yield a complete conversation with a customer.
 But it also transcribes 100 percent of the calls you receive, eliminating biases and the chance of unmined data.
 Other tools such as AHT reduction and automatic NPS development will free you up to focus on more pressing matters.

 Marketing: Unparalleled Customer Insights